-Russia continues to step up assault on Ukraine with massive missile barrage
+Russia continues to step up assault on Ukraine with missile barrage

 Putin promises to intensify strikes on Ukraine

-However, the strikes follow a trend that has seen Russia escalate its air attacks on Ukraine in recent days.
+However, the Russian strikes follow a trend that has seen it escalate its air attacks on Ukraine in recent days.
 With the front line largely bogged down in trench warfare, Moscow has returned to its tactic from last winter, during which it targeted infrastructure, especially energy and heating, leaving millions of Ukrainians struggling to stay warm.

-That has seen a hike in civilian casualties amid numerous strikes on urban areas.
-The attacks on Kyiv on Tuesday came during peak hour, noted Al Jazeera reporter Assed Baig from the Ukrainian capital.
+That has seen a hike in civilian casualties amid numerous strikes in urban areas.
+Following Tuesday’s attacks, Russia’s Ministry of Defence claimed that it had destroyed all “military-industrial” installations targeted.

-President Volodymyr Zelenskyy said that four people had been killed and at least 92 injured, noting that Russia had launched about 170 Shahed attack drones and dozens of different missiles at Ukraine since the last day of 2023.
+President Volodymyr Zelenskyy said four people had been killed and at least 92 injured in Tuesday’s attacks, noting that Russia had launched about 170 Shahed attack drones and dozens of different missiles at Ukraine since the last day of 2023.

 “For the third day already, our air defenders are doing incredible work,” Zelenskyy said on Telegram messenger.

-“This is one of the most extensive strikes on the capital,” Baig said.
+“This is one of the most extensive strikes on the capital,” said Al Jazeera reporter Assed Baig from Kyiv.
 “We understand there are parts of the city without electricity and mobile connection.”

+The attacks on Kyiv came during peak hours.
 Sirens rang through the city as rescue services rushed to areas hit by debris from missiles downed by Ukraine’s air defence systems.

 Earlier, Ukraine’s air force said it had intercepted 35 drones that Russia launched after midnight, targeting several cities.
 Four strikes on Kharkiv killed at least one person and injured 41, according to Oleg Sinegubov, the governor of the Kharkiv region.